jaybarc/AcmePlex-APP/README.md

 # AcmePlex Application
 ---
-AcmePlex is a movie booking application built with Java, Spring Boot, and MySQL.
-The application allows users to register, view movies, book seats, and make payments.
+AcmePlex is a movie booking application utilizing HTML, CSS and Javascript for the frontend website and Java and MySQL for backend and database interaction.
+SpringBoot was used to connect Java to the frontend pages.

 ## Contributors
 - [David Nguyen](https://github.com/DavidNg32)